5 Things to Avoid as a Product Manager

 We spend a lot of time sharing ideas and information about the skills you need in product management, how to break into the industry, find your dream job and what to do once you’re in.
-What we don’t always bring up are all the things that are imperative to avoid at all costs, especially if you want to maintain your valued credibility as a PM.
+What we don’t always bring up are all the things to avoid as product manager at all costs, especially if you want to maintain your valued credibility.

 If you find yourself at the job you’ve worked hard to obtain and are feeling like you’re struggling in some areas or are losing the respect from your team, do a quick self-check, maybe getting rid of some bad habits will clear the way for your success.

 Here are 5 things to avoid doing as a product manager:

 You’re in the business of building products for customers, and you have to remember that you are not the end user in the development-use cycle.
 Learn to take yourself out of the equation and focus on the real facts and data that support creating something people want.
 Stay away from planning based on the idea that “this feature will be cool to have.”
 No matter how “cool” it is, this doesn’t mean it will make your customers happy.
 Know who your target is, and build for their delight.

 Building your roadmap strategy by your intuition alone

 This goes back to thinking a feature will be cool to have.
 You may have intuition when it comes to creating an awesome product, but you also need to back that gut feeling with some data.
 The desired end result is customer happiness which leads to sales, which keep the lights on.
 Implement A/B testing strategies, feature requests based on valuable user stories, and feedback from your team.
 Then build your roadmap based on that plus your intuition.
 Side note: don’t base all your decisions on data alone.
 Find the balance.